jamespic/technical-test-internal/README.md

 - `GET /question/:questionId/answer/:answerId`: Retrieve a specific answer.
 The response will be JSON like `{"user":"john","content":"An answer","upvotes":1,"downvotes":0,"answerId":0}`
 - `POST /question/:questionId/answer/:answerId/upvote?user=:userName`: Create an upvote for a user on a question.
 You will receive `201 Created` on success
 - `POST /question/:questionId/answer/:answerId/downvote?user=:userName`: Create a downvote for a user on a question.
 You will receive `201 Created` on success

+All GET operations should return HTTP 404 if there is no corresponding resource found.